 Analyze spending needs

 Budget cuts.
-Shudder.
 No one likes them, but nearly all businesses need to implement them at some point.
-If you haven’t yet revisited your 2022 budget, you are overdue in facing the music.
-What may have looked like a perfectly reasonable allocation in December 2021 is likely no longer on the docket for the year.
+If you haven’t yet revisited your budget, you are overdue in facing the music.
+What may have looked like a perfectly reasonable allocation in December 2023 is likely no longer on the docket for the year.
 Conversely, funds you may have set aside for a new project may have been absorbed into expenses related to market changes, economic pressures and global events.

 One tip to consider: don’t just start slashing willy-nilly.
 Being strategic about budget cuts now can help your business recover when the market picks back up.